Teaching and assessment

 You may find that you have fewer hours of teaching than you expected.
-Use your time to study in the library or work through your course reading list.
+You should use the remainder of your time to study in the library or work through your course reading list.
 It is important to establish a good working routine so that you use time effectively.

-Independent study may be different from what you have experienced at home and it can take a while to adjust, but we are sure you will adapt and thrive in this environment.
+Independent study may be different from what you have experienced at home and it can take a while to adjust, but most students find they quickly adapt and thrive in this environment.

 Teaching methods at Bristol

-Teaching methods include a combination of lecture, tutorials and smaller group seminars.
+Teaching will include a combination of lectures, tutorials and smaller group seminars.

-Seminars are small group classes lead by a professor to discuss parts of the course in detail.
-They complement the lectures and help to monitor your progress.
+Seminars are small-group classes led by a tutor, where you will discuss parts of the course in detail.
+They complement lectures and help to monitor your progress.
 Science-based courses will include laboratory sessions and project groups.